Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Lamiaceae

 On the isle of Crete, Phlomis cretica is usually in flower from March until June.

 Of the three species of phlomis that occur in Crete, Jerusalem Sage (Phlomis fruticosa) is the rarest, and although similar in appearance to Phlomis cretica, Phlomis fruticosa is a much larger shrub.
 Phlomis lanata, the other phlomis found in Crete, has much more rounded leaves than Phlomis cretica which can also be found in southern Greece.
 (Phlomis lanata is endemic to Crete.)

 This wildflower grows in the habitat referred to in Greece as 'phrygana', a dry and stony habitat referred to as garrigue in other parts of the Mediterranean.
-It is a member of the Lamiaceae (mint) family of plants and it flowers from March to May.
+It is a member of the Lamiaceae (mint) family of plants.

 The plants shown on this page were photographed in Crete at the beginning of April.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...